Accessibility FAQ: The following will hopefully answer any questions you may have about how 100 Hitchcock caters for people with disabilities.

 Answer: Height of dining table is 75 cm, and wheelchair can fit under easily.

-Question: Kitchen sink – is there room for a person in a wheelchair to wheel under the sink and participate in kitchen tasks?
+Question: Is there room for a person in a wheelchair to wheel under the kitchen sink and participate in kitchen tasks?

-Answer: Wheelchair can move around kitchen easily, and microwave is at hip level, however the wheelchair cannot fit under the sink or bench.
+Answer: Wheelchair can move around the kitchen easily, and microwave is at hip level.
+However, the wheelchair cannot fit under the sink or bench.
+The dishwasher is easy to access.

-Question: Is the oven and fridge accessible for a person in a wheelchair?
+Question: Is the oven, pantry and fridge accessible for a person in a wheelchair?

 Question: Is there wheelchair access to the garden/courtyard?

 Answer: There is a small lip (around 5cm) from house to the outside decking and covered patio.
-If this is a concern, please bring your portable ramp.
+Rest comfortably under the covered deck.
+Or, if this is a concern, please bring your portable ramp.
 No wheelchair access to grass.

 Question: What is the door width of all the rooms and are they accessible to a person in a wheelchair?

-Answer: Door widths range from 120 cm to 155 cm every room, except the second toilet.
+Answer: Extra wide sliding doors with widths ranging from 120 cm to 155 cm in every room, except the second toilet.
 All bedrooms and bathrooms have extra wide sliding doors.

 Question: Is the bedroom big enough for a bed and hoist for transferring in and out of the wheelchair?

-Answer: Master bedroom can easily accommodate a hoist (provided by guest or we can arrange for you at cost) and beds can be moved around if required.
+Answer: Master bedroom can easily accommodate a hoist (provided by guest or we may be able to arrange for you at cost) and beds can be moved around if required.

 Question: What is the distance between the bed and the ground for a hoist to be able to go under the bed?